bnomei/kirby3-redis-cachedriver/README.md

 ### How to use Redis Cache Driver with Kirby or other plugins

-You must set the cache driver for the [lapse plugin](https://github.com/bnomei/kirby3-lapse) to `redis`.
+You must set the cache drivers for the desired cache (or sub-cache) to type of `adredis`, with additional options if needed.

 **site/config/config.php**
 ```php